 It will take a little work and one of the tougher challenges will be building the retaining wall to make sure the dirt walls do not cave in on you.
 To learn how to build your retaining wall, just continue to read our article.
 It provides the information you need to know about before you start building.
-Check this amazing Trampoline from Amazon!

-The benefits of an in-ground trampoline
+Benefits of an in-ground trampoline

 These few benefits may be what finally convince you to install one in your backyard.
 While it is cheaper to use an above-ground one, these benefits should outweigh the cost and challenges that come from building your own in-ground trampoline.

-- It is safer- traditional trampolines stand up to 3 feet above the ground.
+It is safer- Traditional trampolines stand up to 3 feet above the ground.
 If anyone falls off they could get seriously hurt if they land wrong.
 In-ground trampolines remove that factor.

-- There is more motivation- because these versions of trampolines are near to the ground and safer to use there is more motivation to play on them.
+There is more motivation- Because these versions of trampolines are near to the ground and safer to use there is more motivation to play on them.
 You should get your money’s worth by all the activities you and your kids do on them.

-- The look of your backyard improves- above-ground trampolines can be seen as an eyesore, something that detracts from all the expensive landscaping you put in.
+The look of your backyard improves- Above-ground trampolines can be seen as an eyesore, something that detracts from all the expensive landscaping you put in.
 An in-ground model enhances and complements that landscaping and helps upgrade the look of your backyard.